Beating The Odds:: A Story About My Miniature Schnauzer, Milo Pt 2 of

 At the Fairlea Animal Hospital, Fairlea, WV.

-At the vet's office we didn’t have to wait long till they had Milo and me in an examination room. right away Milo’s vet thought it was parvo, the signs were all there. but the area Milo and our 2 Dachshunds shared was always clean, I always picked up their feces and deposed it properly, it was mowed, and fenced in, No other animal could get into this area unless they jumped the fence.
-Then we we spoke of what Milo had eaten prior to becoming ill; the only other thing I had given him other than his dry food was some dried cranberries 3 days prior.
-Milo’s core temperature was 97°F. They started to run a test on him and get him on an IV.
-They would contact me later that day.
+At the vet's office, we didn’t have to wait long before they had Milo and me in an examination room.
+Right away, Milo’s vet thought it was parvo; all the signs pointed to it.
+However, the area Milo and our two Dachshunds shared was always clean.
+I always picked up their feces and disposed of it properly.
+The area was mowed and fenced in—no other animals could get in unless they jumped the fence.
+Then we discussed what Milo had eaten before he became ill; the only other thing I had given him besides his dry food was some dried cranberries three days earlier.
+Milo’s core temperature was 97°F. They started running a test on him and putting him on an IV.
+They said they would contact me later that day.

 3 days before Milo had gotten sick, July 28, 2019

-Some hours later the vet called, the good news was Milo tested negative for the parvovirus, but they had him on IV’S and were still running test, they were still trying to figure out what was affecting him.
-One cause the vet suggested was the cranberries.
-So I asked, what was Milo’s chances of pulling through, the answer was short, they didn’t expect him to make it through the night; he lost so much blood and that he could go into shock at any moment.
-The vet stated that if Milo were to make it through the night, there was the chance of permanent effects such as with his heart, kidneys and/or liver.
-My heart sank, I could lose him in a matter of minutes, even hours, I started to feel that I let him down.
-The vet said they were going to make him as comfortable as possible and he would update me some time Friday afternoon,
+Some hours later, the vet called.
+The good news was Milo tested negative for parvovirus, but they had him on IVs and were still running tests.
+They were trying to figure out what was affecting him.
+One possible cause the vet suggested was cranberries.
+I asked about Milo’s chances of pulling through.
+The answer was brief: they didn’t expect him to make it through the night; he had lost so much blood and could go into shock at any moment.
+The vet said that if Milo survived the night, he might face permanent effects on his heart, kidneys, or liver.
+My heart sank—I could lose him in minutes or hours.
+I felt I had let him down.
+The vet said they would do their best to keep him comfortable and would update me sometime on Friday afternoon.

-I had been with Milo for the last 2 days, been awake for over 48 hours with him, this night was going to be very long for both me and for Milo; Milo had a battle on his hands, I just wasn’t going to be with him for what was ultimately the last battle, win or lose.
+I had been with Milo for the last 2 days and had been awake for over 48 hours with him.
+This night was going to be very long for both me and for Milo; Milo had a battle on his hands, and I wasn’t going to be with him for what was ultimately the last battle, win or lose.

-It was Friday morning, 2, August 2019, Again I had not slept, I went into work that morning, running on pure adrenaline.
-I was hopeful Milo had pulled through, yet a small part of me was bracing for the worse.
+It was Friday morning, August 2, 2019.
+Again, I had not slept, and I went into work that morning, running on pure adrenaline.
+I was hopeful Milo had pulled through, yet a small part of me was bracing for the worst.

-August 3.
-8:32 am, I received the call I had been bracing myself for all night, Milo’s had made it through a rough night and was resting, Milo had drunk a little water and had a small bit of food, I was so thankful for the vet and staff for all they had done for him.
-Milo was going to stay at the hospital one more night to be sure he didn’t rebound and to check his blood work.
-I would receive several updates throughout the day on Milo’s recovery and I was very hopeful he was coming home.
+August 3, 8:32 am — I received the call I had been bracing myself for all night.
+Milo had made it through a rough night and was resting.
+He had drunk a little water and eaten a small amount of food.
+I was so thankful to the vet and staff for all they had done for him.
+Milo was going to stay at the hospital another night to ensure he didn’t rebound and to check his blood work.
+I received several updates throughout the day on Milo’s recovery, and I was very hopeful he was coming home.

-This disease comes on without warning and can be fatal if not treated right away within 24 hours.
-By the time this disease took full hold of Milo, to the time his vet seen him, that window to recovery was almost closed.
-I have included some links below to shed some light on this horrible disease.
-Please check them out and read the comment section about others that had this happen to their furbabies.
-I have also included Milo’s Vet and their wonderful staff’s web site,
+This disease comes on without warning and can be fatal if not treated within 24 hours.
+By the time this disease took complete hold of Milo, and by the time his vets saw him, that window to recovery was almost closed.
+I have included some links below to shed light on this horrible disease.
+Please check them out and read the comment section about others who have experienced this with their furbabies.
+I have also included Milo’s vet and their wonderful staff’s website.